SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 Serial on mbed can get a lot more complicated (see feature section on serial) but this is a good place to start to have basic printf / scanf.

-## 3: RTOS basics: Threads and Sleep
+## 3: RTOS basics: Threads, Sleep, and Timers
 TODO
 TODO include a callback to a function
 TODO mention how to handle callback to member function with state (object instance) -> platform concepts callback page